kiyoshi-work/app-server/README.md

   - Turn-based game lifecycle framework: Provides structure for implementing core game loop for turn-based games

 - **Resilience Patterns**
-  - Reliable patterns for building resilient applications using `nestjs-resilience`: Provides strategies to ensure that application can handle failures and recover quickly, improving the reliability and fault-tolerance of services.
+  - Reliable patterns for building resilient applications using `nestjs-resilience`: Provides strategies to ensure that application can handle failures and recover quickly, improving the reliability and fault-tolerance of services: Circuit Breaker, Retry, Timeout, Bulkhead, Fallback, Rate Limiting.

 ### 3. Data Layer